The Grapefruit Diet

 Over time, researchers became interested in why grapefruit seemed to help some people manage weight more easily when included in structured diets.
 This led to a closer look at one of grapefruit's natural compounds: naringin.

-What Is Naringin?
+What Is Naringin in Grapefruit?

 Naringin is a naturally occurring bioflavonoid found primarily in grapefruit.
 It's responsible for grapefruit's slightly bitter taste and contributes to its antioxidant profile.